Skip to Latin America Leadership Program Full Site Menu Skip to main content

 “I would like to share this recognition [Future50] with the LALP community, as the work we are doing through this initiative will have a direct impact on our region.
 Moreover, I believe that my experience in the GCL program was key to empowering me, redefining my purpose, raising awareness of the multiplier effect, creating spaces and opportunities for others, and allowing me to take part in initiatives like this one.”— Ignacio Bugueño (GCL 2022, Chile)

-“My passion is to help as many people as possible live a more fulfilling life.” — Lorena Ríos (GCL 2022, Paraguay)
+“My passion is to help as many people as possible live a more fulfilling life, by driving systemic change that uplifts communities today and creates lasting impact for generations to come.” — Lorena Ríos (GCL 2022, Paraguay)

 Jaime has been involved in social impact initiatives since 2018, focusing on encouraging youth participation in public affairs and supporting the integration of migrants in host countries, based on each local context.
 Through Second Chance, an initiative he co-founded with colleagues, they have developed training programs in technical trades using virtual reality platforms to accelerate the learning curve, minimize physical risks, and maximize economic investment.